 Katherine Dwyer, EMT-P

 Kate’s extensive training in the principles and techniques of equine technical rescue combines with her twenty-five years of experience as a career Paramedic in a busy municipal 911 system to form a solid foundation for our organization’s services, operations and mission.
 Kate routinely works alongside other first responders at critical incidents and regularly operates within the incident command system, a necessity at any equine technical rescue incident.

-Kate took her first equine safety and rescue class with the field’s most experienced rescuer —Mr. Roger Lauze, the MSPCA’s longtime Equine Safety and Rescue Training Coordinator —in 2007 and has progressed from eager student to his Assistant Instructor, helping him at larger rescue classes for first responders, Veterinarians and regional DART Teams.
-She is an active volunteer with the MSPCA Sporthorse Ambulance Program and has staffed it’s equine ambulances at The Dutta Corp Fair Hill International Fall Championships, Jersey Fresh International, The Rolex Kentucky Three Day Event, The Pedigree Bromont International Three Day Event (CAN) and the Tryon 2018 FEI World Equestrian Games.
+Kate took her first equine safety and rescue class with the field’s most experienced rescuer – Mr. Roger Lauze, the MSPCA’s longtime Equine Safety and Rescue Training Coordinator – in 2007, and has progressed from eager student to his assistant, instructing at larger equine rescue classes for first responders, Veterinarians and regional DART Teams.
+She is an active volunteer with the MSPCA Sporthorse Ambulance Program and has staffed it’s equine ambulances at The Dutta Corp Fair Hill International Fall Championships, Jersey Fresh International, The Rolex Kentucky Three Day Event, The Pedigree Bromont International Three Day Event (CAN) and the 2018 FEI World Equestrian Games in Tryon, NC.

 Kate has been a registered and deployable member of the State of Massachusetts Animal Response Team (SMART) since 2007 and has completed all required training for the Large Animal Search and Rescue Team.
-In 2011, Kate was invited to facilitate a break-out group for ICS training at the SMART Annual Summit.
+In 2011, Kate was invited to facilitate a break-out group for Incident Command System training at the SMART Annual Summit.

 Kate has also completed FEMA USAR Medical Specialist training, and is a deployable Metropolitan Boston Homeland Security Urban Search and Rescue Medic.